demanufacture09/pulse_theory/README.md

 Instead of treating an AI as a black box that responds once per prompt, Pulse Theory:

 * Maintains *state across time*
-* Schedules internal activity on a heartbeat
+* Schedules internal activity on a "heartbeat"
-* Tracks emotional and curiosity variables
 * Generates spontaneous introspections
 * Allows for agentic behavior that isn’t just user-driven